The Best Cryptocurrency Exchanges in Canada

 - No fees.

-- Get a $30 bonus when you sign up.
+- Get a $10 bonus when you sign up and trade a minimum of $100.

 - Limited amounts of cryptocurrencies available.